pjguitar15/Who-s-That-Character/README.md

 # Who's That Character
-> coded by Philcob Suzuki Josol and Kristian Magallanes
+Coded by Philcob Suzuki Josol and Kristian Magallanes
-> Submitted to Ma'am Jennifer Rapirap
+> Submitted to Ma'am Jennifer Rapirap.
 Codes are within the java files uploaded in this repository

 ## Screenshots of our program
 > Ahri